leanprover/lean4/doc/faq.md

 It takes time to review a pull request and make sure it is correct, useful and is not in conflict with our plans.
 Small bug fixes (few lines of code) are always welcome.
 Any other kind of unrequested pull request is not.
 Thus, before implementing a feature or modifying the system, please ask whether the change is welcome or not.
+We have issues tagged with ["help wanted"](https://github.com/leanprover/lean4/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22), if you want to contribute to the project, please take a look at them.
+If you are interested in one of them, post comments, ask questions, and engage with the core developers there.

 * Should I use Lean?